 Temperature control and distribution within the composting mass.

 In open/outdoor composting all of those are diffuse emissions inherently providing no to little options for direct regular monitoring of channelled emission components.
+Mitigation?

 Quality and operational process management aiming at the minimisation of emissions to air, the selection of a suitable location for and outdoor composting plant is of utmost importance.